deepthiii33/sapienceintern/task3/basic-scan.md

 -  useful for detecting services running on uncommon ports.
 -  Open ports indicate potential entry points.
 -  These results will be used in the next steps for service enumeration and vulnerability scanning.
+-  Here open ports are : ftp,ssh,telnet,smtp,postgresql,.....and all